ycrc/ycrc.github.io/docs/clusters/mccleary.md

 ![Beatrix McCleary Hamburg](/img/beatrix-mccleary.jpg){: .cluster-portrait}

-McCleary is a shared-use resource for the [Yale School of Medicine](https://medicine.yale.edu) (YSM) and projects related to the [Yale Center for Genome Analysis](http://ycga.yale.edu/).
+McCleary is a shared-use resource for the [Yale School of Medicine](https://medicine.yale.edu) (YSM), life science researchers elsewhere on campus and projects related to the [Yale Center for Genome Analysis](http://ycga.yale.edu/).
 It consists of a variety of compute nodes networked over ethernet and mounts several shared filesystems.

 McCleary is named for [Beatrix McCleary Hamburg](https://www.nytimes.com/2018/04/19/obituaries/beatrix-hamburg-barrier-breaking-scholar-is-dead-at-94.html), who received her medical degree in 1948 and was the first female African American graduate of Yale School of Medicine.
 The McCleary HPC cluster will be Yale's first direct-to-chip liquid cooled cluster, moving the YCRC and the Yale research computing community into a more environmentally friendly future.